Northwest Folklife Internship Program:

 - Develop an understanding of event production by working with programmers, production teams, volunteer coordinators, and development teams

-- Gain networking skills with local art organizations, artists, performers, sponsors, and production teams
+- Gain networking skills – make connections with artists, performers, sponsors, and production teams

-Please send your resume and a cover letter via email to the Programs Manager at email@example.com with the title of your desired internship in the subject line.
+Please attach your resume and cover letter to an email to firstname.lastname@example.org with Programming Internship and your name in the subject line.
 Although we prefer electronic methods, you may also submit your resume to:

 305 Harrison St.